 Average Salary in India

-Anybody with a keen interest in science, technology and environment may choose to become a biomass power plant manager.
+Individuals can take up a career as biomass power plant managers, it is not gender-specific.
+Men, women, and others can choose a career as biomass power plant managers.
+Anybody with a keen interest in science, technology and the environment may choose to become a biomass power plant manager.
 We also see that some professions are gender-specific, as only a man or a woman can pursue a certain profession.
 Both male and females can opt for a biomass power plant manager career path comfortably.
 Anyone who has the ability, regardless of gender could become the biomass power plant manager.

 Any special needs